EllaKaye/hugodown-website/content/post/advent-of-code-2020/index.md

 </div>

 There's a nice trick for finding the pair of numbers in a vector that sum to a target that was doing the rounds on twitter in response to the <a href="#day1">Day 1</a> challenge: [`intersect(input, 2020 - input)`](https://rdrr.io/pkg/generics/man/setops.html).
 For this challenge, we expand on that idea, writing it as a `check_sum` function.
 Where there's more than one pair, it won't say which pair together, and if the number that's half the target appears in the addends, it will only appear once in the output.
-However, for this challenge, we only need to know when there are *no* pairs that sum to the target, which will be the case when the length of the output is 0.
+However, for this challenge, we only need to know when there are *no* pairs that sum to the target, which will be the case when the length of the output of `check_sum` is 0.

 <div class="highlight">